LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ![Line indicates delivery is suspended, tap to resume](img/pod-settings-resume.png){width="250"}

 A banner notice will appear on the Loop's main screen when phone is in portrait mode when insulin delivery is suspended.
-(With v2.2.5, a pod beep is initiated with a frequency of every 5 minutes.
-This can be silenced by acknowledging the alarm.)
+Unless you are running v2.2.4 or earlier, a pod beep is initiated with a frequency of every 5 minutes.
+This can be silenced by acknowledging the alarm.

 ![banner notice on the HUD](img/pod-hud-suspended.png){width="250"}